 Look at the way she’s licking her lips at the sight of her almost-empty dog food (time for another Costco run or Amazon order!)

 The first three ingredients of Eira’s Kirkland dog food, pictured above, are: lamb, lamb meal, and whole grain brown rice.
+Others include Vitamin E supplements and omega fatty acid.

 You tell me which one is better for your dog.
 Kirkland’s first ingredient is a real, identified meat; Pedigree’s is corn.

 Corn is cheap, and that’s how Pedigree keeps their dog food costs down: it’s mostly corn, which isn’t an ideal source of nutrition for your dog on its own.
-Kirkland food, with higher quality ingredients, is more expensive, but it’s still affordable and comes in massive bags that keep Eira fed for two months at a time.
+Kirkland product, with higher quality ingredients, is more expensive, but it’s still affordable and comes in massive bags that keep Eira fed for two months at a time.
 When Bella and Clancy ate Kirkland dog food, we typically bought a bag a month since they were both eating out of it.

 So, we love Kirkland dog food.
 And you don’t have to be a Costco member to buy it for your pup!